2020: COVID-19 Couldn’t Stop These New Restaurants From Opening

 While Boxyard RTP’s shipping container micro-retail hub is on pause, they have been hosting “Cruise Thru” events where people can purchase from the soon-to-open array of vendors, including Fullsteam, Wonderpuff, Bulkogi, and Lawrence Barbecue.

 The owners of Bull City Beer and Burger were pumped to introduce their latest concept Bull City Solera and Taproom at 4120 University Drive, but will not open fully as a restaurant/taproom until they can do so safely.
-In the meantime, they will be offering Bull City Burritos, soft serve ice cream and other treats from the drive thru or walk up window.
+In the meantime, they will be offering burritos, soft serve ice cream and other treats from the drive thru or walk up window.

 A crafty cocktail bar located in a former coffin shop, Corpse Reviver Bar & Lounge is brought to you by the duo behind the award-winning Durham Distillery showcasing Conniption Gin cocktails — the name a nod to both the classic cocktail and its former coffin shop residence.